 Gustatory sweating is sweating that occurs on the forehead, scalp, neck, and upper lip while eating, talking, or thinking about food.
+People may also experience this sweating after eating.

 For many people, sweating occurs due to eating hot and spicy food.
 For others, however, it happens frequently after eating any food.